Shungy/kebabsec-website/content/posts/rareskills-alphagoatclub-ctf.md

     }
 ```

-I overruled `mint` function immediately.
-Because `publicSale` variable was set to false and only owner could set it to true.
+I overruled `mint` function immediately because `publicSale` variable was set to false, and only the owner could set it to true.
 This leaves us with one function: `exclusiveBuy`.
-I first did a `commit` transaction so that `alreadyComitted` modifier does not revert.
+Before looking for solutions first I did a `commit` transaction so that `alreadyComitted` modifier does not revert.
 The commit-then-submit scheme was supposedly for preventing frontrunning the solutions.
-Then I started looking for the actual solution.
+After that was out of the way, I started looking for the solution.

 From the `exclusiveBuy` function it was easy to recognize that we only had to pass the `require(matchAddressSigner(hash_, signature)` check.
 This check simply ensures that the `signer` had signed the `_hash`.